chriswillsflannery/jekyll-UX-blog/_posts/2019-02-12-up-and-running-with-gatsby.md

 [https://pedantic-feynman-35e198.netlify.com/](https://pedantic-feynman-35e198.netlify.com/)

 While I was creating my first Gatsby site I was kinda bummed to find out that Atom (the text editor I'm using) supports Emmet (a plugin which makes it waaaaaay faster to write HTML) in HTML but not in JSX (JSX is basically HTML, but inside of some javascript).
 That's too bad, because when you're working with React files you'll be writing a lot of JSX, and it would have been super convenient to be able to do shortcuts with Emmet, like I have done in the past when writing regular HTML.
-I did find out, though, thatVisual Code and some other text editors do support Emmet in JSX.
+I did find out, though, that Visual Code and some other text editors do support Emmet in JSX.
 Poor me.
 Too late to switch, I've already sold my soul to Atom.

 ALL HAIL THE GITHUB OVERLORDS but forreal Github pls make emmet compatible with JSX in Atom soon thx @github #help #me #im #needy